Stephen Peel: Early life

 Peel was born in Blackburn, Lancashire, on 29 December 1965.

 He was educated at King's School, Chester.
 He has a degree in land economy from Downing College, Cambridge in 1987 and is currently a Wilkins Fellow.
 In 2015, he completed a Masters of Advanced Studies degree at the Jackson Institute of Global Affairs at Yale University.

 Rowing career

 Peel started his rowing career at King’s School Chester.
 He went on to row in the Blue Boat for the three years of his undergraduate degree while studying at the University of Cambridge.
-Peel also served as Cambridge University Boat Club President in 1987.
+Peel served as Cambridge University Boat Club President in 1987.

 He rowed in the Great Britain national team from 1985 to 1988.
 Peel represented Great Britain in coxless fours rowing at the 1988 Olympics in Seoul.
 He represented England and won a silver medal in the eight, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 Peel is the founder of the Infinity Boat Club in Teesside, which was created to help deliver a competitive rowing program to less privileged school children in the area.

+In 2025, he was elected as the new Chair of Cambridge University Boat Club.
 Peel is also part of a group of founding donors that assisted with the establishment of The Cambridge University Boat Club Rowing Charitable Fund.